-Washington D.C. – The music industry changed its tune during last week’s House hearings, saying encryption of digital AM/FM (HD Radio) broadcasts isn’t likely to be workable.
+The music industry changed its tune during recent hearings before the House of Representatives, saying copy-controlling encryption of digital AM/FM (HD Radio) broadcasts isn’t likely to be workable.

-Encryption would make existing HD Radios obsolete because current models and those currently under development can’t be upgraded with an over-the-air download, said HD Radio inventor iBiquity.
+Encryption would make existing HD Radios obsolete because current models and those currently under development can’t be upgraded with an over-the-air download, HD Radio inventor iBiquity explained.

-The Consumer Electronics Association (CEA), nonetheless, remains worried about music-industry proposals to restrict the recording of digital-radio content, whether delivered by satellite or terrestrial broadcast towers.
+The Consumer Electronics Association (CEA), nonetheless, remains worried about music industry proposals to restrict the recording of digital-radio content, whether delivered by satellites or by terrestrial broadcast towers.

-“All parties understand that you don’t want to obsolete existing HD Radios,” said Jeff Jury, COO of HD Radio inventor iBiquity.
+“All parties understand that you don’t want to obsolete existing HD Radios,” said Jeff Jury, COO of iBiquity.
 “Everyone is now up to speed,” he said.

-Everyone includes Mitch Bainwol, chairman and CEO of the Recording Industry Association of America (RIAA), based on testimony last Thursday before the House Subcommittee on Courts, the Internet, and Intellectual Property.
+Everyone includes Mitch Bainwol, chairman/CEO of the Recording Industry Association of America (RIAA), based on testimony last Thursday before the House Subcommittee on Courts, the Internet and Intellectual Property.
 “In terms of the technology by which we would solve this problem,” he said, “we’re agnostic.
 In a perfect world, in an ideal world, you’d deal with this with encryption at the source.
 We understand that’s probably too late, so a [broadcast] flag approach or some other approach is probably fine.”